 Blocks span the full available width of a content area.
 When multiple blocks are placed beside each other, they automatically resize to fit the content area.
 This guide reviews a few ways to resize blocks.

-The examples in this guide use a Regular Page, but you can add and resize blocks in many different areas of your site.
+The examples in this guide use a Layout Page, but you can add and resize blocks in many different areas of your site.

 Resize with spacer blocks

 Spacer Blocks create empty space and can be resized to make surrounding blocks larger or smaller.

 Tip: Keep an eye on the guidelines, which are the black lines that appear when clicking and dragging blocks.
 If the guideline only spans the height of the block you're resizing, the Spacer Block will only resize this block.
 If the guideline spans the full height of the content area, this will create a new column.